 I don’t like doing this, writing about a local company; however, Feefo is in my mind, offering a paid-for link-building service to their numerous clients, including Iglu Cruises.
 Before I start, this is not an attack on Iglu; it just so happens I saw them on Feefo when I was doing my research.
 As I have mentioned before, it seemed apt to add them here.

 Why do I think that Feefo are offering Paid for Links?

 A straightforward one here!
-It is a review service; companies pay for their clients to review the service they received.
-Feefo collates all of these and post them on their website with a link back to that company’s website.
+It is a review service; companies pay for their clients to review their services.
+Feefo collates all of these and posts them on their website with a link back to that company’s website.

 It is a paid service meaning that the links should be rel=” nofollow” or the page should have a Meta tag saying so.
 The website doesn’t do this.
-Instead, every review posted on the Feefo website is linked back to the company being reviewed.
+Instead, every review posted on the Feefo website is linked to the company’s website.

 Some reviews even link to the product sold!
-OK; you might think that this is OK to do; but what if the reviewer is anonymous?
+OK; you might think this is OK, but what if the reviewer is anonymous?
 We have no idea who Mr/Mrs Anonymous are?
-They could be some marketing guy asked to promote some pages within a companies website.
-(A recent example can be found here!
+They could be some marketing guy asked to promote some pages within a company’s website.
+(You can find a recent example here!
 Link removed as this is review is no longer active.)

 Feefo rating system is also gaming Google!

 You have seen them; all those stars under a search snippet in Google, getting you to click them to read them.
 I do have a significant problem with Feefo’s, though.
 Star ratings tend to mark out of 5 or even 10.
 Feefo only has four grades (marks) available.
 Excellent; Good; Poor or Bad.